 David Michie, PhD, is the internationally published author of Buddhism for Busy People, Hurry Up and Meditate, and numerous other books, including a successful series of novels featuring the Dalai Lama’s cat.
 He is a meditation coach to both secular and Buddhist audiences, and a cofounder of Organisational Mindfulness, which caters to the corporate sector.
 Michie holds a doctorate in Communications Strategy.

-David Oliver Relin, a journalist and author, died in 2012 at the age of 49.
-Relin received numerous awards for his work, including the Kiriyama Prize and a James A. Michener Fellowship.
+Journalist David Oliver Relin (1962–2012) was a recipient of the Kiriyama Prize and a James A. Michener Fellowship.
 He coauthored the #1 New York Times bestseller Three Cups of Tea.

 Del Sroufe, who contributed recipes to the first Forks Over Knives book, is chef and co-owner of Wellness Forum Foods, a plant-based meal delivery and catering company that offers healthy, minimally processed foods.
 He also regularly teaches cooking classes, and has worked in vegan and vegetarian kitchens for 22 years.
 He lives and works in Columbus, Ohio.

 Diane Ehrensaft, PhD, is a developmental and clinical psychologist.
 At the University of California–San Francisco, she is the cofounder and director of mental health at the Child and Adolescent Gender Center, an associate professor of pediatrics, and an attending psychologist at the Benioff Children’s Hospital Child and Adolescent Gender Clinic.
 Her work with—and advocacy for—gender creative children has been widely covered, including by The New York Times, the Huffington Post, and NPR.
 She has been featured on the Los Angeles Times online, Wired online, and has appeared on Anderson, The Oprah Winfrey Show, and The Today Show.